DoTheEvo/selfhosted-apps-docker/trueNASscale/readme.md

 Based on debian linux with ZFS file system is at the core.
 Running nginx and using python and django for the web interface.

+**note** - There are links to the official documentation in subsections, its of decent quality, with pictures and videos and it should be up-to-date.

 [ZFS for Dummies](https://blog.victormendonca.com/2020/11/03/zfs-for-dummies/)

 # My specific use case